 “Everyone has a song to sing,” says Wayne, pointing to pieces written by participants that range from emotional to wistful, hopeful to angry.
 Most of the writing is “about relationships to someone or to something – the lack of, or need of, or appreciation of relationships.”

-In 2014, Horizons receives a project-based grant from the Seabury Foundation.
+Again in 2014-15, Horizons received a project-based grant from the Seabury Foundation.

 For more information, contact Associate Organizing Director Wayne Richard at (312) 641-4140.